 Most herbs are tough wild plants, which will thrive when given the luxurious conditions of a garden.
-When planting your herbs, divide them into those that enjoy full sun, such as rosemary, thyme, French tarragon, sage and oregano, and those that enjoy partial shade such as sorrel, mizuna, rocket, mustard, parsley and chervil.
+When planting your herb garden, divide herbs into those that enjoy full sun, such as rosemary, thyme, French tarragon, sage and oregano, and those that enjoy partial shade such as sorrel, mizuna, rocket, mustard, parsley and chervil.

 Like all plants, herbs fall into two categories: annual and perennials.
 Annuals only live for one year, before flowering and developing seeds from which the next generation will grow the following year.
 Perennial plants last for several years (and flower each year) so will need a permanent position in your garden.
 Annuals include basil, coriander, and marjoram.